Ednisson/TechnicalExam/README.md

 5.Click on the **Import** button at the top right corner of the Connections tab.

-6.In the file dialog, navigate to the root directory of this project and select the `techExam-compass-connections.json` file.
+6.In the file dialog, navigate to the  "TechnicalExam-main/TechnicalExam-main" project and select the `techExam-compass-connections.json` file.

 7.Click **Open** to import the connection settings.